 Well, there is a bit more.
 These are house-shaped pages sitting in a Bauhaus-inspired sleeve to celebrate the 100th anniversary of the Bauhaus school.
 But you can get plain black ones too.
 450 black sheets in each one, so that should keep you going for a while. €15 if you want one for your desk or someone else’s desk next year.

-For something even more affordable (in the stocking filler/secret Santa category) from the same maker, you can also get the I Love Concrete badge set above.
+For something even more affordable (in the stocking filler/secret Santa category) from the same maker, you can also get the I Love Concrete badge set above for just £4.

 48. Architecture Scale print by Cinqpoints